Construction Underway on E-470 Road Widening & Trail Expansion From I-70 to 104th Avenue

-Currently, only two ramps on the northbound side at 38th Avenue give the Aurora Highlands – a 12,500 homes, 4,000-acre master planned community – access to E-470 and vice versa.
+Currently, only two ramps on the northbound side at 38th Avenue give the Aurora Highlands – 12,500 homes, a 4,000-acre master planned community – access to E-470 and vice versa.
 Construction on the 38th Avenue interchange will add new ramps in each direction and an additional bridge over E-470.
 The existing 48th Avenue bridge over E-470 will be widened and ramps will be added in each direction.
 These two interchanges will also improve connectivity and traffic flow to the newly developed communities in Green Valley Ranch, such as High Point and the Windler Homestead.
-In addition, the existing E-470 Toll Plaza will be relocated about a half a mile south of its current location to make room for the 38th Avenue interchange.
+In addition, the existing E-470 Toll Plaza will be relocated about one-half mile south of its current location to make room for the 38th Avenue interchange.

 Upcoming Travel Impacts